tensei-slime/Hypr-Arch/README.md

 ## Hypr-Arch *[Credit: JaKooLit]*
-This is a modified version of JakooLit's Hyprland with some minor changes made for my personal use.
+This is JakooLit's Hyprland with some minor changes made for my personal use.
 ## Installation

 **Please read the documentation first before installing**